dotnet/aspnetcore/.github/pull_request_template.md

 - [ ] You've read the [Contributor Guide](https://github.com/dotnet/aspnetcore/blob/master/CONTRIBUTING.md) and [Code of Conduct](https://github.com/dotnet/aspnetcore/blob/master/CONTRIBUTING.md).
 - [ ] You've included unit or integration tests for your change, where applicable.
 - [ ] You've included inline docs for your change, where applicable.
 - [ ] There's an open issue for the PR that you are making.
-If you'd like to purpose a new feature or change, please open an issue to discuss the change or find an existing issue.
+If you'd like to propose a new feature or change, please open an issue to discuss the change or find an existing issue.

 <!-- Once all that is done, you're ready to go.
 Open the PR with the content below. -->